mbeddr/mps-gradle-plugin/README.md

   The notation is `new Plugin("someID", "somePath")`.
 Where the first parameter is the plugin id and the second the `short (folder) name`.
 * `pluginLocation` - location where to load the plugins from.
 Structure needs to be a flat folder structure similar to the `plugins` directory inside of the MPS installation.
 * `models` - optional list of models to check.
-Only full name matches are supported and no RegEx or partial name matching.
+RegEx can be used for matching multiple models.
 * `modules` - optional list of modules to check.
-Ordinary name (w/o virtual folders) should be provided.
-Only full name matches are supported and no RegEx or partial name matching.
+Expects ordinary name (w/o virtual folders).
+RegEx can be used for matching multiple modules.
   If both parameters, `models` and `modules`, are omitted - all models in the project will be checked.
 * `macros` - optional list of path macros.
 The notation is `new Macro("name", "value")`.
 * `projectLocation` - location of the MPS project to check.